ColinFay/brochure/README.md

       # Add this id as a cookie
       add_cookie("brochure_cookie", session_id)
       # Store in in the reactiveValues list
-      # If present as a cookie, will be in the list
       r$cook$brochure_cookie <- session_id
     }
     # For debugging purpose